jamesmh/coravelpro/README.md

 A professional admin panel for .NET Core apps!

 Coravel Pro integrates seamlessly into your .NET Core app to give you a near-zero config admin backend.
-Ditch the database IDE and manage your important backend tasks with ease.
+Ditch the database IDE and manage your important backend tasks and data with ease.

+# Licensing

+For non-commercial scenarios (side-projects, startups with no revenue, etc.) it's free to use - try it now!

+Otherwise, if you are using Coravel Pro in a business or as a solo developer making revenue please [**purchase a license.**](https://www.pro.coravel.net/pricing.html)

+Yes, it's not free.
+Why?

+It's not enough to open source it and "expect" donations.
+This isn't a hobby project.
+This is a legitimate product and is tough work.

+This means (a) I will maintain it and (b) it will be production quality and (c) issues will be dealt with.

+[Coravel](https://github.com/jamesmh/coravel) is open source and always will be.

 ## Repo Purpose